 Reed said that he has also sometimes advises young adults to lease rather than buy.
 He mentioned a young woman who had her first “real” job with a long commute.
 She could afford a $6,000 used car.
 He advised her to lease instead — to get a car that had the latest safety equipment and would be under warranty — and to keep that cash for emergencies.

-As with buying, you’ll want to go into negotiations knowing your credit scores (if you don’t know yours, you can see two scores for free at Credit.com, and they are updated monthly).
+As with buying, you’ll want to go into negotiations knowing your credit scores (if you don’t know yours, you can see two scores for free at Credit.com, and they are updated every 14 days).
 In general, you’ll need a score of at least 650 to qualify for a lease.
 And with a lease you will want to pay as little upfront as you can.
 (If you are buying, the opposite is true.
 Paying more at signing can give you some instant equity and can keep you from being tempted to extend payments far into the future so that you can afford them.
 If that’s a temptation, you may need to look at less-expensive vehicles, or perhaps consider a lease.)